paypal/react-engine/README.md

 ### Notes
 * On the client side, the state is exposed on the window object's property `__REACT_ENGINE__`
-* In development mode, views are automatically reloaded before render.
+* When Express's `view cache` app property is false (mostly in non-production environments), views are automatically reloaded before render.
 So there is no need to restart the server for seeing the changes.
 * You can use `js` as the engine if you decide not to write your react views in `jsx`.
 * [Blog on react-engine](https://www.paypal-engineering.com/2015/04/27/isomorphic-react-apps-with-react-engine/)